 ESOL courses and qualifications also offer young people an introduction to various aspects of everyday life in Scotland and the UK.

-General ESOL (and EAL) tutorials are offered from S1 – S3.
-In the Senior Stages, along with ESOL tutorials, the department presents candidates for National Qualifications ranging from National 3 through to Higher.
+General ESOL (and EAL) tutorials are offered from S1–S3.
+In the Senior Phase, along with ESOL tutorials, the department presents candidates for National Qualifications ranging from National 3 through to Higher.